ChunkyTofuStudios/native_geofence/README.md

     ...
 ```

-And request the correct permissions for geofencing:
+And request the correct permissions for native_geofence:

 ```xml
 <dict>